awsdocs/amazon-connect-admin-guide/doc_source/historical-metrics-definitions.md

 Category: CTR\-driven metric

 **Contact handle time**  <a name="contact-handle-time-historical"></a>
-Total time that an agent spent on contacts, including hold time and **After contact work time**\.
+Total time that an agent spent on contacts, including [Customer Hold Time](#customer-hold-time-historical) and [After contact work time](#acw-historical)\.
 This includes any time spent on contacts while in a custom status\.
+If you want to exclude the amount of time spent in a custom status, see [Agent on contact time](#agent-on-contact-time-historical)\.
 Type: String \(*hh:mm:ss*\)
 Category: CTR\-driven metric